nusco/narjillos/backlog.md

 ###Physicist

-* Narjillos pivot round their center of mass, not around their mouths °°°
 * Uniform measure units (instead of had-hoc clipping and multiplying all over the place) °
 * Fix "shaking" of limbs in some Narjillos